Making Sense of Upholstery Cleaning Codes

 SW = SOLVENT OR WATER

-This means you can use either dry cleaning solvents or water-based detergent.
+This means you can use either dry-cleaning solvents or water-based detergents.
 You *might* think that S/W is the most family-friendly cleaning code because you can clean it with anything, right?
 Wrong.
 Instead, it means that you have to be extra careful, and the pre-test (testing your cleaning method in an out-of-site spot) is especially important.
 This way you can make sure the cleaner works and doesn’t leave a spot or cause the colors to bleed.
-If you’re in doubt, consider calling in a professional upholstery cleaner – a couple of hundred dollars to rescue a several thousand dollar sofa can be more than worth it!
+If you’re in doubt, consider calling in a professional upholstery cleaner – a couple of hundred dollars to rescue a many-thousand-dollar sofa can be more than worth it!
 Plus they can do a great cleaning of the piece while they work on that little spot.

 Want more info on spot cleaning code S fabrics?
 Check out this post on howtocleanstuff.net (don’t you love the internet??).